s-dinda/photobooth/Installation-on-Debian.md

-## Installation on Raspberry Pi OS (previously called Raspbian):
+## Automated installation on Raspberry Pi OS (previously called Raspbian) and on Debian / Debian based distributions:
 To make the installation as simple as possible, we have created an installation script for you.
-It will setup your Raspberry Pi (using Apache Webserver) as a full blown Photobooth.
+It will setup your Raspberry Pi, Computer or Laptop as a full blown Photobooth (using Apache Webserver).
 This means, Photobooth and all needed packages and dependencies get installed and the automatic camera mount is disabled.
-On request you can setup that Photobooth is started in fullscreen on startup.
+On a Raspberry Pi you can choose that Photobooth is started in fullscreen on startup.

-If you encounter any issues or want more freedom to configure your Pi, we recommend you look at the detailed installation instruction below.
+If you encounter any issues or want more freedom to configure your Pi, Computer or Laptop, we recommend you look at the detailed installation instruction below.

 ```
 wget https://raw.githubusercontent.com/andi34/photobooth/dev/install-raspbian.sh